 Due to stress, neurotransmitter imbalances, genetic factors, brain injury, or other trauma, people may produce too much or too little of certain brain waves for certain activities.
 For example, many people who have trouble falling asleep and/or experience frequent waking during the night, do not produce enough very low frequency delta (1-4 Hz) and theta (4-8 Hz) brain waves at bedtime and, when they do manage to fall asleep, will experience frequent bursts of higher frequency alpha (8-12 Hz) activity which will bring them up into wakefulness... a problem referred to as "alpha intrusion sleep disorder".

-Another common problem is seen when the brain chronically produces too much high-frequency beta (20-30 Hz) activity and the person feels constantly anxious, “wired” and hypervigilant and is unable to relax.
+Another common problem is seen when the brain chronically produces too much high-frequency beta (20-30 Hz) activity and the person feels constantly "wired", anxious, and hypervigilant and is unable to relax.

 A different problem is seen in persons with Attention-Deficit Disorder, these people frequently have brains that produce too much slow wave theta (4-8 Hz) activity, especially in the frontal executive areas of the brain, when they try to do such mental tasks as reading or listening to a teacher lecture.
+The excess slow brain waves in the frontal lobes is an indicator of reduced executive functioning and focused attention.

 All of these problems can be helped with AVE.
 For the person who cannot sleep at night, AVE can be used to stimulate the brain at very low delta frequencies to enhance production of slow delta waves in the brain.
 For the person with anxiety and hypervigilance, AVE can be used to stimulate an increase in theta and alpha wave activity which will result in feelings of relaxation.
 Similarly, attention-deficit can be treated by stimulating an increase in brain activity within the lower beta range of 12-16 Hz, which is associated with relaxed attentiveness and mental focus.